sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

   }
 ```

-To add the entries we created in fdbadd.json onto SONiC FDB, run the below command.
-The FDB table on SONiC and VPP L2 FIB table should look similar to the below which contains our newly added entries plus dynamically learnt entries on data plane.
+To add the entries we've created in fdbadd.json onto SONiC FDB, run the below command.
+The FDB table on SONiC and VPP L2 FIB table should look similar to the below which contains the newly added entries plus dynamically learnt entries on data plane( by running pings across the hosts 1-6 ).

 ```
 swssconfig ./fdbadd.json